nsasto/GCDAssignment/README.md

 2. a link to a Github repository with your script for performing the analysis, and
 3. a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 You should also include a README.md in the repo with your scripts.

-This repo explains how all of the scripts work and how they are connected.
+This readme explains how all of the scripts work and how they are connected.

 ###Data

-The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone by Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.

 A full description is available [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The source data for the assignment can be obtained from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ####Variables